Telehealth (virtual consultations)

 Your healthcare provider will talk to you about the best and easiest way for you to have a virtual consultation.

-For a consultation over the phone, you'll only need a landline or mobile phone.
-For a video conference, you'll need a mobile phone, tablet or computer with a camera, microphone and speaker.
-Most mobile phones, tablets and laptops will have what's needed.
+For a consultation over the phone, you will only need a landline or mobile phone.
+For a video conference, you will need a mobile phone, tablet or computer with a camera, microphone and speaker.
+Most mobile phones, tablets and laptops will have what is needed.

 Your healthcare provider will give you information about setting the equipment up.
-They'll tell you if you need to download any apps.
+They will tell you if you need to download any apps.

 Tips for a successful virtual consultation